 Flood Insurance Misconceptions

-Flooding is the United States #1 natural hazard.
+Floods are the #1 natural disaster in the United States.
 The National Flood Insurance Program wants consumers to know that while homeowner's insurance won't cover them against flooding, they can protect their home and property by purchasing a flood insurance policy separately through their local insurance agent.

 Many people are under the misconception that they are ineligible for flood insurance because of where they live, or their mortgage status.
 But the truth is, as long as your hometown is an NFIP community, most homeowners, business owners and renters can get flood insurance.
 The NFIP urges consumers to remember the flood insurance basics:

 - You CAN get flood insurance if you live in a floodplain or high-flood-risk area.

 - You CAN get flood insurance if you live outside a floodplain, or a low-to-moderate flood-risk area, - and at lower cost.